Cameronsplaze/AWS-ContainerManager/tests/README.md

 - Organize and break apart `test_base_config_parser.py`
 - Rewrite this README.md, and maybe sprinkle more throughout this part of the repo as needed.
   - Add fixture helpers too for writing tests, like `print_template`
+- Add tests for EC2 Permissions.
+- Go back through commits/PR's, and look for bugs that have been fixed but not tested against.
 - Look into updating the actions.
 More details in [#147](https://github.com/Cameronsplaze/AWS-ContainerManager/issues/147).
   - Which will also include updating that section's README, and updating the "Required Actions" list.